zeelsheladiya/OurDB-Database/README.md

 [Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) is an lightweight database, created with c++ for every type of machine.
 An database scalable, easy to use and portable  which is created and licensed by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors.

+If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

 This is documentation to [Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) which is created and licensed by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors too.

 To run Locally, clone this open project/repo: